 - Is in community confinement or is otherwise subject to electronic surveillance or monitoring devices as a condition of parole

-- Is under guardianship, treatment, or confinement for being mentally incompetent
+- Is under guardianship, treatment, or confinement as a mental incompetent

-- Has been adjudicated or is under treatment or confinement as a drug addict
+- Is under treatment or confinement as a drug addict

 - Is an unnaturalized foreign-born person who is in the United States illegally